fadi1012/texel/README.md

 -     docker run freezedetector

 # freeze_detector.py:
-- main file that contains the task requirements
+- main file that contains the task requirements it
+- eventually create a json file that contains the requested data
+- under output dir
+- you can see all the downloaded videos under videos dir
+- all the output text files are located under output dir

 # freeze_output.py:
 - contains case classes for the final generated json object